-Did you hear that in order to help pay for the United States’ recent passage of the multi-trillion dollar pork-barrel “stimulus” plan, President Obama just signed an executive order starting up a National Lottery with daily grand prizes of 50 million dollars?
+Did you hear that in order to help pay for the United States’ recent passage of the multi-trillion dollar pork-barrel “stimulus” plan, the president just signed an executive order starting up a National Lottery with daily grand prizes of 50 million dollars?
 The winners will get $1 annually for 50 million years. — My variation of a very old joke

 Lotteries are a tax on the stupid.
 Those words have been repeated so many times over the past several years that it is now cliche, but as an old junior high school history teacher of mine used to say, “it’s a true fact” nevertheless.